ramon0101alonso/Pewlett-Hackard-Analysis/README.md

 # Summary

 #### In order to survive the "silver tsunami", Pewlett Hackard will have to hire around 70K new employees.
-### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+According to data from 1965, there will not be enough employees available for the future generations.
+Pewlett Hackard will have to increase the mentorship pool from 1960 - 1965.
+This wider range will bring more qualified mentorship support for future staff.